Most people wouldn't consider prioritization an enjoyable process.

 Possible elements of the list could be new features, fixes of existing ones, product enhancements, new products, or any other idea which demands prioritization.

-Be careful to only choose user-focused features and to not get too technical to avoid confusion.
+Be careful only to choose user-focused features and not to get too technical to avoid confusion.

 Between 20 and 30 features might be a good start.